Boot Runner 3 Admin Guide

 Boot Runner 3 supports physical startup volumes as well as virtual machines, making it easy to offer selections of any combination of macOS, Windows, Linux, and other systems installed natively or in a virtual machine.
 Boot Runner 3 also includes customization options to make the startup selection screen easier for end users to both find and start the OS environment they need.

 Startup control with Boot Runner can be fully integrated with existing client management consoles using Configuration Profiles.
-The easiest way create a configuration profile is to use the Boot Runner 3 Profile web service.
-This Admin Guide includes details on all available settings that can be controlled through profiles.
+The easiest way create a configuration profile is to use the Boot Runner 3 Profile Web Service.
+This Admin Guide details all available settings that can be controlled through profiles.

 Installing Boot Runner Software and License

-Find your download links in an email from us and download your software and license:
+Find your download links for Boot Runner in the email you received from us to download your software and license:

 - When you purchase Boot Runner, your download links will be in an email from email@example.com.
 If those links have expired or you can’t find that email, please redownload your software.

 - If you requested a trial version, you will find your download links in an email from firstname.lastname@example.org.
 If your links or your trial license has expired, please contact us if you need an extension.

 Double-click BootRunner3.dmg to mount the disk image.
 Double-click Boot Runner.pkg and follow the installation instructions.